Skip to main content

 Space Coast RESCUE (REsilience Solutions for Climate, Urbanization, and Environment)

-The Florida Space Coast faces climate resilience challenges and risks that are representative of many coastal communities.
+The Florida Space Coast faces climate resilience challenges and risks that are representative of many coastal communities nationwide.
 These hazards include heat stress, extreme precipitation, hurricanes (wind, surge, and flooding), and coastal erosion.
 Inland flooding events are increasing due to development, heavy precipitation and subsequent stormwater runoff, which also affects water quality and human health.

-2. Use new and existing DOE Argonne datasets and model simulations to provide comprehensive information to stakeholders and community leaders on climate impacts and coastal resilience, and
+2. Use new and existing DOE Argonne datasets and model simulations to provide comprehensive information to stakeholders and community leaders on climate impacts and coastal resilience,

 3. Formulate practical adaptation strategies.
-In particular, we propose to:
+In particular:

 5. Engage the underserved community in citizen science and crowd-sourcing projects related to flooding and heat island monitoring; and

-geographic area for study
+geographic region of study

 Figure 1: The georgraphical region considered in this proposed work.
 The Space Coast of east central Florida (center) and the underserved target communities (right inset) are delineated by the solid black lines as defined by Census tracts 649.02 and 651.24).
 Also shown are Florida Tech, Stone Middle School, and the location of residence for building energy efficiency testing.
 The Indian River Lagoon (IRL) borders a portion of the eastern shoreline of the underserved community.
 To the northeast, a segment of the barrier island can be seen.
 Also shown are the land cover classes (30-meter resolution) from the National Land Cover Databases (NLCD, 2021).